vialoh/trip-emissions/README.md

 4. Choose the "CNAME" record type.

-5. If your desired subdomain is `api.your-app.com`, enter `api` for the name.
+5. If your desired subdomain is `api.trip-emissions.app`, enter `api` for the name.

 6. Your API host should provide a DNS target for you to use as the value.